by Emily Brown, Oxfam Great Britain

 Have you ever felt like no one is listening to you?
 Do you think it’s fair?
 No, Oxfam doesn’t either…

-And that’s why Raising Her Voice, Oxfam’s global program of work to support women’s political voice, participation and leadership has been changing this so that for millions of women worldwide, when it comes to taking decisions, they have as much say as the next person.
+And that’s why Raising Her VoiceOpens a new window, Oxfam’s global program of work to support women’s political voice, participation and leadership has been changing this so that for millions of women worldwide, when it comes to taking decisions, they have as much say as the next person.

 Women produce over half of the world’s food, work two-thirds of the world’s working hours and take home just one tenth of the world’s income.
 This global inequality is rooted in the fundamental absence of women’s equal and meaningful voice in decision making in homes, neighborhoods, courtrooms, Parliaments and boardrooms worldwide.